MD Program

 Societies

 A supportive community is powerful, especially in a rigorous learning environment like medical school.
-At the College of Medicine, four learning communities — called Societies — provide a way for students and faculty to connect, encourage, and learn from each other.
+At the College of Medicine, five learning communities (four at our Hershey Campus, and one at our University Park Campus) — called Societies — provide a way for students and faculty to network, connect, encourage, and learn from each other.

 Curriculum